 Even with Alex’ jacket it was unbelievably cold up in the mountains and the roads did not seem to end.
 We couldn’t even stop anywhere because there was nothing on the way!
 Just jungle, mountains and a road that had small ghosts on the sides, which showed the people who had been killed here already.

-After driving for 7 hours (seven hours…!) more, another tiny village appeared.
+After driving for 7 hours (seven hours…!) more on the scooters, another tiny village appeared.
 There was a sleeping dog in a telephone booth and we decided to find a place to spend the night at.
 With the help of a small booklet (Point it“This book is SO useful I still have it everywhere I go.
 Thanks Meike ;)”) we found a hostel.
 We were so hungry, we walked around the streets and asked the people, where to find food, when a garage door opened…

 A small woman was waving at us.
 In front of us was the home of a Thai family, that sat on the carpet and watched Tv.
 Their daughter had been cooking dinner.
 We walked inside, sat down at the table and felt kind of amused.
 We sat in the middle of a strangers’ living room and looked like sunburned hobos who hadn’t eaten for hours and hours.

 The food was amazing!!!
 Every food would have been amazing after 9 hours straight on a scooter, but this one was perfect.
 Pad Si Ju, Thai TV and a beer.
 I was happy.

 We paid our food and told the family in sign language that we loved it, that our bellies were full and that we were forever grateful.
 We then quickly left to catch some sleep so we could head off to Mae Hong Son early the next morning.
 The family smiled, nodded, closed the garage door and continued to watch Thai tv commercials inside.
 And we slept ….

 Back on the scooter.
 2 hours to go!
 “Mae Hong Son”- Would we ever arrive?!
 At least there were no more mountains between us!
 We were ready to go.